The IR concentration is one of the largest at Brown. Students should begin the filing process early in the spring of sophomore year.

 How to File IR

 - Schedule a meeting with Anita Nester, the Academic Program Manager, to review your course plan.
-Take with you a printed copy of your completed Concentration Form.
+Take with you a printed copies of your completed Concentration Form, Personal Statement, and Additional Academic Goals reponse from ASK.
 If you have questions about course content and/or coherence of your course plan outline, meet with one of the faculty track advisors or the concentration advisor before meeting with Anita.
 See advisors office hours.

 - Receive confirmation email from the ASK system.
 Concentration filing is not complete until you receive confirmation.
 Be sure to check your email in-box!
 If you need to make a correction to your course plan you will need to resubmit.